guilhermehernandez-lab/traffic-light-simulator-fsm/README.md

 This project simulates a traffic light system using a finite state machine (FSM) in C.

 ## Features
-- Three states: RED, GREEN AND YELLOW
+- Three states: RED, GREEN and YELLOW
 - Time-based transitions
 - Continuous simulation loop